NIPT Dublin Formerly Harmony Prenatal Test Dublin*

 Non-invasive prenatal testing (NIPT) screens for the presence of specific chromosome disorders in the developing fetus.
 The test analyses fragments of DNA in maternal plasma that have been released from both maternal and placental cells.

-NIPT requires a single blood draw, which poses no threat to the fetus, and can be done as early as 10 weeks’ gestation.
+NIPT requires a single blood draw, which poses no threat to the fetus, and can be done as early as ten weeks and two days gestation.
 By analysing the proportions of DNA fragments derived from different chromosomes or chromosome regions, NIPT can screen for the presence or absence of specific chromosome disorders.

 About the Non-Invasive Prenatal Test